 6.1 Subject to any appeal in accordance with Regulation 35, a proven Violation of this Annex D by a Participant automatically leads to disqualification of the result obtained by a boat of which the Participant is a single crew member in that Competition with all resulting consequences, including forfeiture of any medals, points and prizes.

-6.2 If a Participant is a crew member of a boat having a crew of two or more crew members and he/she is found to have committed a Violation of this Annex D during a Competition, (the Event Disciplinary Investigation Officer process/Event Jury process) does not apply.
+6.2 If a Participant is a crew member of a boat having a crew of two or more crew members and they are found to have committed a Violation of this Annex D during a Competition, (the Event Disciplinary Investigation Officer process/Event Jury process) does not apply.
 Instead, the boat may be subject to such disciplinary action by World Sailing as it deems appropriate.
 If there have been proven Violations of this Annex D by more than one Participant who is a crew member of (or is associated with) the boat and World Sailing is satisfied there has been a resulting material advantage to such boat in breach of this Annex D, or such breaches have been organized or condoned by other Participants being crew members of the boat or those charged with managing the boat, then subject to any appeal in accordance with Regulation 35 this shall lead to disqualification of the result obtained by the boat,.
 Such disqualification shall carry all resulting consequences, including forfeiture of any medals, points and prizes.

 7. Recognition of Decisions